 Semester Tuition Charges and Related Fees

 Please Note: Many courses require additional course fees and/or lab fees.
-Refer to the Student Accounts Office website for up-to-date course fee information.
+Refer to the Student Accounts Office website for up-to-date information on these fees.

 New Student Fees

 All new degree seeking students pay a New Student Fee.
 The fee is a mandatory, nonrefundable, one-time charge that is assessed when a new student registers for classes, regardless of orientation attendance or future enrollment status.
 The current fee amount is listed on the Student Accounts Office website: https://studentaccounts.gmu.edu/tuition-fees/.

 Payment is due the first day of the semester.
 Check and credit card payments made through the Bill + Payment system must be completed by 10:30 p.m. to be considered in that day's business.
 Check payments mailed to the lockbox must be received by the due date, regardless of postmark.
+Payments received at the Cashier's Ofﬁce by 4:30 p.m.
+Monday to Friday will be considered in that day's business.
 Payments received at the Cashier's Office by 4:30 p.m.
 Monday to Friday will be considered in that day's business.
-Payments received at the Cashier's Office by 4:30 p.m. to be considered in that day's business.
 To confirm receipt of payment and balance due on account, go to Patriot Web.

 Methods of Payment

-Online, in person, mail or drop box.
+Online, mail or drop box.
 Make check payable to George Mason University, with student ID number written on front.
 Third-party checks are not accepted.
 Checks must be payable in U.S. dollars on a U.S. Bank.
 A $50 return check fee will be charged for checks returned unpaid by the bank for any reason.

-Bill and Payment system, on-line checks or credit cards
+Bill + Payment system, online checks or credit cards

 Drop Box (no cash payments)

 Adjacent to Cashier's Office, SUB I, hallway outside Room 1501